 What is Full Grain Leather?

 What is Full Grain Leather?
 Quite simply it is the best grade leather and best quality leather.
-Full Grain Leather is the very top of the leather and the outmost layer of leather.
-Many confuse Full Grain Leathers with Top Grain Leathers.
-Full Grain Leathers have all of the natural markings of the original animal hide because the leather hasn’t been buffed, sanded, or snuffed to remove the natural grains and markings.
-The natural markings and grains in Full Grained Leathers tell a story because they show the history of the animal.
-A full grained leather has loads of character and style since it has infinitely unique patterns, textures, and sometimes scars or brands.
+This type of leather is durable, breathable, and strong.
+It has not been sanded down, so it contains natural markings.
+Many confuse Full Grain with Top Grain Leather.
+Full Grain Leathers have all of the natural markings of the original animal hide because the leather has not been buffed, sanded, or snuffed to remove the natural grains and markings.
+Top Grain Leather may have a more uniform look, but sanding has removed the strongest fibers!
+And because of those sanded off fibers, you need to split the leather even thicker to have the same strength as full grain leather.
+A full grained leather is stronger and has loads of character and style.
+Each hide has infinitely unique patterns, textures, and sometimes scars or brands.
+The natural markings and grains tell a story because they show the history of the animal.

 Are there scars and brands on your leather goods?

 We sometimes find a scar or brand that is just too cool to cover up.
 We like to use these in one-of-a-kind specialty pieces.
 Our coasters and mouse pads will often proudly bear scars or brands.
 These marks add to the rustic beauty of these products!
 With use, these scars and brands will develop a patina and become smoother the more they age.
-We have it from gamers, developers, every day computer users that any scuffs in the mouse pad will not cause issues with most mice these days.
+We have it from gamers, developers, every day computer users that any scuffs in the mouse pad do not cause issues with most mice these days.

 Full Grain Leathers last long, age well, and have character